Biden meets with Polish president in Warsaw

-President Biden met with Polish President Andrzej Duda in Warsaw on Tuesday, following Biden’s surprise visit to Kyiv the day prior.
+President Biden met with Polish President Andrzej Duda in Warsaw on Tuesday, following Biden’s surprise visit to Kyiv, Ukraine, the day prior.

 Biden and Duda met at the Presidential Palace, where a band played the U.S. national anthem upon Biden’s arrival.
 The band then played the Polish national anthem and the two presidents walked through a line of Polish military members before walking into the palace.